nice-game-hints/deponia-doomsday/09-waste-of-time/030-paradox-city/index.md

 You can fix this.
 Did you check the small portal next to the Hacienda?

 # I checked it
-It got you to the lab just when you activated the portal last time.
+It gets you to the lab [just when you activated the portal last time](030-lab/010-first.md).